ProgrammerKR/best-for-beginners/README.md

-# Best Beginner-Friendly GitHub Repositories (A-Z)
+# Best for Beginners

-A curated list of 75 beginner-friendly GitHub repositories to help you learn coding, build projects, and contribute to open source.
-Organized alphabetically for easy navigation.
+A curated collection of beginner-friendly open-source projects to help new developers learn coding and contribute to real-world projects.
+Inspired by Awesome for Beginners, this repository lists projects with `good first issue` labels, clear documentation, and simple tasks.
+Created by Kanishk Raj (ProgrammerKR), founder of ProXentix.

 ## A